ArgonDesign/gumpifier/webApp/README.md

 Some functions are not bound in `eventHandlers.js` - notably ones which relate to dynamically created elements (e.g. drag and resize events for the foreground and meme textarea).

+Most js files contain an extended comment at the start with an index of functions contained in them and a brief description of each.

 **Both Screens**

 * `eventHandlers.js` - binds many events to functions.